vijayhardaha/yt-kabir-dohe-chrome-extension/README.md

 ## Usage

 1. Navigate to a YouTube video page.
+2. Scroll down the page until the comment section is rendered and visible.
-2. Click the YouTube Auto Commenter - Kabir Ke Dohe extension icon in the Chrome toolbar.
+3. Click the YouTube Auto Commenter - Kabir Ke Dohe extension icon in the Chrome toolbar.
-3. The extension will post a randomly selected "Kabir Ke Dohe" from the predefined list and like the video.
+4. The extension will post a randomly selected "Kabir Ke Dohe" from the predefined list and like the video.

 ## Development